Australian Labour Shortage: How Regional Manufacturing Companies Attract a Blue-Collar Workforce

 • Dayjob Recruitment plays a key role in connecting skilled migrants with regional manufacturing companies in need of workers.

-The federal government has recently taken steps to help regional areas attract skilled workers
+The federal government has recently taken steps to help regional areas attract skilled workers.

-To support this, the Labor government has put forward their plans to promote permanent migration for skilled visa holders in Australia through workforce Australia online and promoted healthy employment and workplace relations to solve Australian labour shortage.
+To support this initiative, the Labor government has outlined plans to promote permanent migration for skilled visa holders through Workforce Australia online.
+This includes improving employment and workplace relations to help alleviate the Australian labour shortage.
+The increase in the migrant cap is particularly set to benefit regional areas, with a significant lift in the quota of regional visas.

 Working with Dayjob Recruitment